VRUX-CO/VRDesignLab/Readme.md

 ## Runs on Cardboard, DK2, GearVR.

 Inspired by Google's <a href="https://play.google.com/store/apps/details?id=com.google.vr.cardboard.apps.designlab&hl=en" target="_blank">Cardboard Design Lab</a> Android app.
-VRUX Design Lab was designed to showcase the dos and donts of VR with instructional labs inside of VR.
+VRUX Design Lab was designed to showcase the do's and don'ts of VR with instructional labs inside of VR.
-It was designed to be extensible so anyone with a new idea can add a new lab.
+It was designed to be extensible so anyone with a new idea can add a new lab using Unity.
 It's simple to add additional labs and hook them up to the main menu.

 This is a VR community owned project.
 Open sourced - <a href="http://choosealicense.com/no-license/" target="_blank">No License</a>.